Iran nuclear talks to resume on April 21, Zarif says

 "That's a difficult exercise, particularly with all the lawyers involved in the process and looking at the nitty-gritty of every word that is written down," Zarif said.

-German Chancellor Angela Merkel urged countries which imposed sanctions on Iran over its nuclear programme to keep a unified approach to removing them, adding that there was still lots of work to do.
+German Chancellor Angela Merkel urged countries which imposed sanctions on Iran over its nuclear program to keep a unified approach to removing them, adding that there was still lots of work to do.

 The previous round of talks, an eight-day marathon held in the Swiss city of Lausanne, ran past its initial deadline and there was no certainty of a breakthrough until the final hours.